ishwari418/diabeties-care/README.md

 # AI Diabetic Companion

 AI Diabetic Companion is a production-ready web application designed to help users manage diabetes using **Machine Learning** and **Rule-Based Intelligence**.
-It provides food safety analysis, diabetes risk prediction with explainable AI, and personalized health recommendations.
+It provides food safety analysis, diabetes risk prediction with explainable AI, and personalized health recommendations

 ---